lucianghinda/allaboutcoding/clk95wg2x000409mkey9ndly3.md

 * [Short Ruby Newsletter](https://newsletter.shortruby.com) - you can submit your article as an issue to this [Github Repo](https://github.com/ShortRuby/submit)

+* [Hotwire Dev Newsletter](https://masilotti.com/hotwire/) - if you write anything related to Hotwire you should send it to [Joe Masilotti](https://masilotti.com/about/)

 In almost all cases for these websites, you will have to create an account or authenticate via Github.